Manasseh Nshuti

 Manasseh Nshuti is a Rwandan accountant, businessman, academic and politician.
-He serves as the Minister of State for East African Community Affairs in the Rwandan Cabinet, effective 1 May 2020.
-Before that, from 2013 until 2020, he was the Chairman of University of Kigali, a private university in Kigali, the country's capital city.
+He served as Minister of State for East African Community Affairs in the Rwandan Cabinet from May 2020 to September 2023.
+He previously sat as the Chairman of University of Kigali (2013–2020).

 Early life and education

 Nshuti holds a Bachelor of Commerce from Makerere University, in Uganda.
 His second degree, a Master of Business Administration, in Accounting, was awarded by the University of Aberdeen, in Scotland.
 He also holds a Doctor of Philosophy degree in Finance, obtained from the University of Aberdeen as well.

-Since 2013, Nshuti has served as the Chairman of the University of Kigali, a private university that he helped to found.
+From 2013 until 2020, Nshuti served as the Chairman of the University of Kigali, a private university that he helped found.

 Career

 Nshuti lectured at Strathmore University in Nairobi, Kenya for fourteen years.
 Another seven years were spent lecturing and administering at the Catholic University of Eastern Africa, also in Nairobi, Kenya.
 He also lectured at the University of Aberdeen for two years, while pursuing his doctoral degree.